 This Software takes the electric data directly from distribution real feeders maps in CAD and analyzes them.
 Run a load flow analysis placing the results directly on maps automatically and interactively.

 This Tool is for Designing, Planning, Operation, Maintenance and loss reduction in feeders.
 It is mostly used by utilities and consultants who work in Electric Power distribution Systems.
 It links the medium voltage, low voltage and customers data under an integrated and common system.
 Its Ideal for Spatial Load Forecast

 PADEE has been running since 1992 !.
 Today works on Win 10 X64 & AutoCAD up to 2021 or Bricscad V19 up to V21 (soon ZWCAD 2021), proven to be the best solution to power distribution analysis

 PADEE uses maps drawled in CAD and with special blocks, libraries and database, produce a Geographic Information System (GIS), Or Distribution Data System Management (DDSM), being very useful to handle the large amount of data, commonly needed in distribution networks.
 It also links all the data forward and backward from the custumer, up to the medium voltage substation, to make energy balance and technical & non technical energy loses calculations

 The user´s manuals guides through all stages; from information pickup or inventory all the way to the load flow analysis and Projects elaboration.
 It should be mentioned that ours users are our main software salesmen.

 Intelligent Maps Program (IMP), contains standards to make a "smart maps" withing CAD.
 These programs help users to draw maps systematically and standardized, to easily find and submit the data automatically to the analysis programs.
 It consists of automated libraries, map drawing's aids and user's manuals.
-It's the data base to later use GIS technology and easily location network elements in the map.
+It's the data base to use GIS technology and easily location network elements in the map.
 PADEE may import Electric Network data from ArcGis.

 Primary Network Analysis Programs (PNAP), it calculates voltage drop, losses, short circuit levels and reactive compensation optimization on medium voltage feeders.
 It has intelligent algorithms to build the feeder's topology based on the graphic conventions or drawing standards without the intervention of users.
 There is a demo video on this link PNAP Demo Video